Motion made, and Question proposed, That this House do now adjourn.—(Mike Freer.)

 Making Mamba a class A drug would mean that it would become more of a risk to deal in it.
 As a result, the supply would decrease and prices would rise.
 It would also, crucially, give the police greater powers to prosecute offenders and to get dealers and users off our streets and out of our town centres, whether that is to support services, rehabilitation or, in some cases, prison.

 I fully support what the hon.
 Gentleman says.
 It is quite clear that we need legislation in place to prevent this drug from destroying lives and destroying the future for many people.
 It is not sufficient to say that if we legalise it in some places that makes it better—it does not.
-We need to go forward with making sure that it is not legalised and thereby we make sure that people do not have access to it.
+We need to make sure that it is not legalised and thereby we make sure that people do not have access to it.

 Following the hon.
 Gentleman’s logic, he wants to crack down on Mamba after a series of crackdowns over the years on other hard drugs, but that has hardly been a raging success, has it?
 All we have seen is the escalation of drugs on our streets.
 They are so readily available because they are in the hands of criminals, and we do not know what is in them.
 Coming down hard on vulnerable users and low-level drug dealers does not stop or interrupt the flow of harmful drugs to our streets for any more than a couple of hours.
 They are soon back and doing it again.
 All we are doing is playing into the hands of the criminals.